TodePond/TodePondDotCom/wikiblogarden/my-name/README.md

 It was no surprise to me that some people were against me changing my name at all.
 The usual hateful suspects.

-*They thought they were helping me.
-They said I should just "be myself" and "accept who I am".
+**They think they're helping me.
+They say I should just "be myself" and "accept who I am".
 None of this "Lu or Luke rubbish".
-Sometimes they said this behind my back, and sometimes to my face.*
+Sometimes they say this behind my back, and sometimes to my face.**

 It was more surprising to me that many allies and queer friends were against my name too.
 Even some trans and non-binary people.

-*They thought they were helping me.
-They said I should just "be myself" and "accept who I am".
+**They think they're helping me.
+They say I should just "be myself" and "accept who I am".
 None of this "Lu or Luke rubbish".
-Sometimes they said this behind my back, and sometimes to my face.*
+Sometimes they say this behind my back, and sometimes to my face.**

 Both groups of people don't believe me.
 They don't trust me.